 “I am an assistant research scientist in the Biosciences Group at the University of Michigan Transportation Research Institute (UMTRI) and the Chief Engineer at HumanShape LLC.
-I joined UMTRI as a research faculty in 2015 and have primarily focused on research based on parametric human anatomy models, which account for morphological variances of human body shapes and musculoskeletal systems across populations in different ages, gender, and ethnic groups.
+I joined UMTRI as a research faculty in 2015 and have primarily focused on research based on parametric human anatomy models, which account for morphological variances of human body shapes and musculoskeletal systems across populations of different ages, gender, and ethnic groups.

 Parametric digital human model development - Statistical body shape model developments, parametric skeleton modeling (e.g. lower extremities and skull), Posable body shape models, etc.

 Model-based automatic anthropometric measurements - Automatic standard body dimension prediction, Body shape estimation under clothing/equipment, data-driven body landmark and joint location estimation, etc.

 Model-based naturalistic behavior analysis - Marker-less motion capture, naturalistic human behavior capture in fields, Multi people behavior tracking, data-driven motion prediction, etc.

 Others - Computer-aided orthopedic surgery, function-based geometric modeling, virtual/augmented reality.

 We have developed a statistical head shape model accounting for variations in face and scalp shapes for both male and female. ~300 bald head scans were analyzed using PCA and standard anthropometric parameters were associated with the retained PC scores to generate subject-specific head model.
 58 anatomical landmark locations were carefully defined and digitized from the scans.